Vitols999/QMS-WIKI/DocRealtime.md

 * Click the right most icon with initial tooltip `Select record file`.
 This opens a file selection window.
 Define a filename and a path for a file where the realtime data can be saved (default extension: `.rec`).
 After selecting a record file, the tooltip of this icon changes to the name of the selected file.
 * Click the fourth icon with tooltip `Reset record` and confirm, if required, the reset of the content of the record file.
 * Now, the first icon with tooltip `Start recording` should be active (red).
-* Continue with the application specific configuration.
+* Continue with the application-specific configuration.

 As soon as the connection is established between the data source and QMS and realtime data is reaching QMS an animated line of the received locations is displayed in the QMS map window (without activated recording only a moving object (aircraft or circle) and no animated line is shown).